 We work at every level, from the international climate negotiations to federal policy to local ballot measures, to speed climate solutions and the just transition to a clean energy world.

 Specifically, the Climate Law Institute:

-• Works to develop new laws to reduce greenhouse gas emissions and mitigate global warming impacts on biodiversity — laws that build on our successful foundation of environmental law instead of rolling it back.
+• Develops new laws to reduce greenhouse gas emissions and lessen loss and damage from climate change — laws that build on our successful foundation of environmental law and do not roll it back.

 HOW WE DO IT

 • Mobilization of people power and movement building

 • Forced the George W. Bush administration to publicly acknowledge for the first time, in December 2006, the scientific connection between greenhouse gas emissions and species endangerment in response to our petition to gain Endangered Species Act protection for polar bears.

 • Won a key 2007 victory on greenhouse gas vehicle emissions when the nation's highest court sided with our coalition and struck down the Environmental Protection Agency's refusal to regulate carbon dioxide as a pollutant under the Clean Air Act.